-μtFAT V2.0 is a FAT16/32 compatible file system for use with V2 SD cards [Secure Digital] and HCSD cards [Secure Digital High Capacity].
-It uses the SPI mode of these cards to allow any supported processor with an SPI interface to be used to read and write data, whereby a single file can be up to 4 GByte in size and the total storage space from typically 2 GByte to 32 GByte, but up to 2TByte possible (with 512 byte sector size).
+μtFAT V2.1 is a FAT12/16/32/exFAT compatible file system for use with V2 SD cards [Secure Digital] and SDHC cards [Secure Digital High Capacity] - and also USB memory sticks.
+It can use the SPI mode of SD cards to allow any supported processor with an SPI interface to be used to read and write data, whereby a single file can be up to 4 GByte in size [16 exabytes for exFAT] and the total storage space from typically 2 GByte to 32 GByte, but up to 2TByte possible (with 512 byte sector size).
 When the supported processor has an SDIO (SDHC) controller this is generally supported too as a more efficient method of data transfer.